 - a) Applications for participation under this program must be made electronically.
 Direct Participants and Aggregators may participate after the Authority's receipt and approval of a completed application.
 The Authority will accept an application by April 1 for a May 1 commencement date, or by May 1 for a June 1 commencement date.
 However, if the application is received by April 1 and the Authority does not bill the participant monthly using interval metering at the time of application, participation may commence on July 1 provided all conditions in section XIII.B.6. are satisfied. - b) The desired commencement month must be specified in the application.
 Applications will not be accepted after the specified date for participation during the current Capability Period.
-If the first of the month falls on a weekend or PSEG Long Island Holiday, applications will be accepted until the first business day thereafter. - c) The Authority will accept applications for participation in the Voluntary Participation Option under the Program at any time provided the metering and communications requirements are satisfied as specified in Section XIII.B.6. - d) Participants without Qualifying Paired Battery Storage Equipment and without Eligible Net Metering Technology will receive the "5 of 10 Day Weather Adjusted CBL" as the default CBL Verification Methodology unless the application specifies that the "10 Day Weather - Adjusted CBL" or the "5 of 10 Average-Day CBL" is to be used for verification of performance.
-A single CBL Verification Methodology will be used for each customer to assess both energy (kWh) and demand (kW) Load Relief. - e) Qualifying Paired Battery Storage Equipment and Eligible Net Metering Technology will receive the "10 Day Weather-Adjusted CBL" for verification of performance. - f) Participants without Qualifying Paired Battery Storage Equipment and without Eligible Net Metering Technology may apply in writing prior to the start of the Capability Period to change the CBL Verification Methodology. - g) A Direct Participant or Aggregator may apply in writing, prior to the start of the Capability Period, to change the kW of pledged Load Relief, or to terminate service under this Program for the upcoming Capability Period provided the request is received prior to commencing participation for that Capability Period.
-In order for a Direct Participant or Aggregator to increase its kW of contracted Load Relief in an Authority Designated Area, the Direct Participant's or Aggregator's most recent Performance Factor in that Authority Designated Area must be no less than 1.00. - h) Each application must state the kW of Load Relief that the Direct Participant or Aggregator contracts to provide for the Load Relief Period.
+If the first of the month falls on a weekend or PSEG Long Island Holiday, applications will be accepted until the first business day thereafter. - c) The Authority will accept applications for participation in the Voluntary Participation Option under the Program at any time provided the metering and communications requirements are satisfied as specified in Section XIII.B.6. - d) Participants without Qualifying Paired Battery Storage Equipment and without Eligible Net Metering Technology will receive the "5 of 10 Day Weather Adjusted CBL" as the default CBL Verification Methodology unless the application specifies that the "10 Day Weather -Adjusted CBL" or the "5 of 10 Average-Day CBL" is to be used for verification of performance.
+A single CBL Verification Methodology will be used for each customer to assess both energy (kWh) and demand (kW) Load Relief - e) Eligible Net Metering Technology will receive the "10 Day Weather-Adjusted CBL" for verification of performance. - f) Participants without Qualifying Paired Battery Storage Equipment and without Eligible Net Metering Technology may apply in writing prior to the start of the Capability Period to change the CBL Verification Methodology. - g) Participants with Qualifying Paired Battery Storage Equipment or Qualifying Stand-alone Battery Storage Equipment projects may choose to receive the performance measure based on the battery output directly measured through a third party vendor or the CBL Verification Methodology using the "10 Day Weather-Adjusted CBL". - h) A Direct Participant or Aggregator may apply in writing, prior to the start of the Capability Period, to change the kW of pledged Load Relief, or to terminate service under this Program for the upcoming Capability Period provided the request is received prior to commencing participation for that Capability Period.
+In order for a Direct Participant or Aggregator to increase its kW of contracted Load Relief in an Authority Designated Area, the Direct Participant's or Aggregator's most recent Performance Factor in that Authority Designated Area must be no less than 1.00. - i) Each application must state the kW of Load Relief that the Direct Participant or Aggregator contracts to provide for the Load Relief Period.
 Load Relief of an Aggregator will be measured on a portfolio basis separately for each Authority Designated Area.